-Moreover, at the redshift range of this study (4 < z < 8), the number of bright galaxies ( $M{UV} < -17$ according to the Hubble Space Telescope resolution) accounts for 40% of the total amount of the galaxies in the simulations, according to Figure 7, with little evolution in a billion years.
+Moreover, at the redshift range of this study (4 < z < 8), the number of bright galaxies ($M{\rm UV} < -17$ according to the Hubble Space Telescope resolution) account for 40% of the total amount of the galaxies in the simulations, according to Fig. 7, with little evolution in billion years.
 This effect is due to the significant efficiency of the star formation of high-mass halos.
-However, the number of massive halos drops by three orders of magnitude in the redshift period from 4 to 8, leading to a decreasing count of bright galaxies, which is consistent with the faint-end slope $\approx -2$ , and with the findings by Robertson et al. (2015), Liu et al. (2016), García et al. (2017a) and Bhatawdekar et al. (2019): that reionization was mainly driven by faint galaxies, due to the small number of bright galaxies in the early Universe.
+However, the number of massive halos drops in three orders of magnitude in the redshift period from 4 to 8, leading to a decreasing count of bright galaxies, that is consistent with the faint-end slope \sim -2, and findings by Robertson et al. (2015), Liu et al. (2016), García et al. (2017a) and Bhatawdekar et al. (2019): that Reionization was mainly driven by faint galaxies, due to the small number of bright galaxies in the early Universe.

-Finally, it is essential to point out that galaxies and quasars at high redshift generate most of the ionizing flux that drove the EoR.
-Although results from García & Ryan-Weber (2020) show that variations in the uniform ultraviolet background have little effect on the observed metals, it strongly determines the cooling processes and the subsequent star formation/metal pollution.
-This assumption will be tested once JWST measures the faint end of both the galaxy and quasar luminosity function out to $z \approx 10$ .
+Finally, it is essential to point out that galaxies and quasars at high redshift generate most ionizing flux that drove the EoR.
+Although results from García & Ryan-Weber (2020) show that variations in the uniform ultraviolet background have little effect on the observed metals, it strongly determines cooling processes and the subsequent star formation/metal pollution.
+This assumption will be tested once JWST measures the faint end of both the galaxy and quasar luminosity function out to $z \sim 10$.